6 Things to Consider Before Buying BIM Software

 The licensing and maintenance terms of your software determine how you can use them.
 Therefore, you should carefully consider these framework conditions.

 With a software maintenance contract, you ensure that the tool of your choice is always up to date and you always have a support team for questions or problems.
 As part of a subscription model, the maintenance of the software is usually included.
+When purchasing permanent licenses, you can often decide for yourself whether you would like to take them under maintenance.
+Especially for the introduction of a new software, this is definitely recommended.
+Some flexibility is beneficial, for example by temporarily taking only a part of the licenses under maintenance.
+Ideally, you have the choice here as well.

 Questions you should ask: